tud-hri/joan/docs/modules-dataplotter.md

  If we now check or uncheck these items we can see what the value was over the last 5 seconds, in the graph on the right.
 The GIF below will nicely show what is happening.
 Also notice that the legend is updated automatically.

+!!!
+Note
+    It is not shown in the gif below, but we can also delete and add plots during the `running` state! :)

  ![DataPlotter GIF](gifs/modules-dataplotter.gif)